Peter Nosler Director of the Chautauqua Climate Change Initiative

 Washington, D.C.
 20036

-Mark is the inaugural director of Chautauqua’s Climate Change Initiative.
+Mark is the inaugural Peter Nosler Director of Chautauqua’s Climate Change Initiative.
 The initiative has three focal areas: (1) robust programming in the summer season and year-round that educates our constituencies about climate change and inspires them to act; (2) multiple initiatives that advance Chautauqua Lake conservation and restoration; and (3) “greening” Chautauqua’s operations through sustainability initiatives.
 Based in the Washington, D.C. office, Mark is frequently in Chautauqua in the summer and throughout the year.

 Mark is an environmental lawyer by training, having served most recently as the senior vice president at the National Parks Conservation Association.
 Prior to that Mark led climate and energy programs at the National Environmental Trust, was an environmental trial lawyer at the Public Justice law firm, and served as an environmental enforcement attorney for the New Jersey Attorney General.